camchu2001/my-wiki/docs/Amazon Web Services/AWS Cloud Foundations - Certified Cloud Practitioner/Module 3 - AWS Global Infrastructure Overview.md

 * There’s variation to the cost of running services, which can depend on which region you choose.
 #### 2. Availability Zones
 An AWS region has **multiple isolated locations** that are known as **availability zones**.
-* they provide the ability to operate applications and databases that are more highly **available, fault-tolerant, and scalable** than they would be in a single data center.
+* They provide the ability to operate applications and databases that are more highly **available, fault-tolerant, and scalable** than they would be in a single data center.
-* when an application is partitioned across availability zones, applications are **better isolated and protected from issues**. (e.g. a failure of an availability zone doesn’t affect the entire application)
+* When an application is partitioned across availability zones, applications are **better isolated and protected from issues**. (e.g. a failure of an availability zone doesn’t affect the entire application)

 Every availability zone can **include multiple data centers**, typically **three**.
 Each availability zone is a **fully isolated partition** of AWS Global Infrastructure:
 * There are currently 69 availability zones worldwide.